Poland in World War 2: Stories Behind Famous Movies

 Radegast Station, Lodz

 We begin the day in Lodz with a visit to the Museum of Polish Children – Victims of Totalitarianism.
-Known as the “Little Auschwitz”, this German labor camp was established on the edge of the Lodz Ghetto for the specific purpose of humiliating Polish children.
+Known as the “Little Auschwitz”, this German Nazi concentration camp for children was established on the edge of the Lodz Ghetto, where thousands of Polish children were imprisoned, abused, and killed.
 The museum honors the memory of these young victims and tells the story of the cruelty inflicted upon them during World War II.

-Next, we visit the Radegast Station, which served as the final point of departure for Jews deported from Western Europe.
+Next, we visit the Radegast Station, which served as both the arrival point for Jews deported from across the Reich and the final point of departure for those sent from the Lodz Ghetto to extermination camps.
 Our guided tour continues with a stop at the Litzmannstadt Ghetto Monument and the Survivors’ Park.

 Meals: breakfast